ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 :   Network type of the connection.
 Values are `classic`, `vpc`, or `directlink`.

 `--network-id`
 :   ID of the network connection.
 For `classic`, do not set a value.
 Use the CRN for all other network types.
-To find the CRN of a VPC:
+For example, to find the CRN of a VPC:

    ```sh
    ibmcloud is vpc VPC_ID --json